Superhzf/MLFromScratch/unit_tests/README.md

 # Introduction

-This is the part for unit tests mainly for deep learning.
-The main reason that I first write unit tests for deep learning is that deep learning is like Lego toys which consist of numerous subtle parts like various layers, various optimizers, various loss functions and so on so forth.
-It is hard to debug the entire net without first making sure that each part works correctly.
+This is the part for unit tests for my implementation including DL and non-DL algorithms.

-The ground truth of unit tests is based on [PyTorch](https://pytorch.org/) (the test of NCEloss function is based on [Tensorflow](https://www.tensorflow.org/)) assuming the work of [PyTorch](https://pytorch.org/) is fully correct.
+The ground truth of unit tests for DL is based on [PyTorch](https://pytorch.org/) (the test of NCEloss function is based on [Tensorflow](https://www.tensorflow.org/)) assuming the work of [PyTorch](https://pytorch.org/) is fully correct.
+Regarding non-DL algorithms, I use [sklearn](https://scikit-learn.org/stable/) and [hmmlearn](https://github.com/hmmlearn/hmmlearn).

+For sure, those established packages are not 100% correct (mature), for example the implementation of GaussianMixture model by sklearn learn is not correct, https://github.com/scikit-learn/scikit-learn/issues/14419.
+Another example is about decision trees by sklearn, https://github.com/scikit-learn/scikit-learn/pull/12364

 # How to run the tests